 Hi, I’m Ray Kaffer.

 I have worked over the years in a variety of settings including individual therapy, inpatient pediatric crisis stabilization at Seattle Children’s Hospital, community youth long-term care, group practices, low-income community care with Volunteers for America and with individual private practitioners.
-Each rewarding in their own rite.
+Each rewarding in their own right.

 I believe the true change and meaning making* comes from a close, trusting relationship with your therapist.

-Outside of work, you will find me playing my dog, River, and adventuring with my young family.
+Outside of work, you will find me playing with my dog, River, and adventuring with my young family.
 Any chance I get I am out in nature hiking, biking, or cooking for my friends and family.

 Bachelor of Science in Psychology — Seattle University 2009-2013